 Best Accessibility Hotel in Nafplion

-3 Sixty Hotel & Suites: A exceptionally decorated hotel in a beautiful historic building in the center of Nafplion, with one of the best fine cuisine restaurants in Nafplion and fully accessible for wheelchair users.
-Check availability and prices on Booking.
+3 Sixty Hotel & Suites: An exceptionally decorated hotel in a beautiful historic building in the center of the town, with one of the best fine cuisine restaurants in Nafplion and fully accessible for wheelchair users.

 Mycenae, Epidaurus, Ancient Olympia